cbeams/spring-3.1-config/web-mvc-config/slides.md

 * Find `BeanDefinitionParser`
 * Read meta-data code
-* How to customize the config?
+* How to customize?
-* `BeanPostProcessor` ... works, not obvious!
+* <a href="https://jira.springsource.org/browse/SPR-8648?focusedCommentId=70352&page=com.atlassian.jira.plugin.system.issuetabpanels:comment-tabpanel#comment-70352">`BeanPostProcessor works`</a> .. not obvious!

 !SLIDE incremental bullets
 # Ease-of-use vs. Control

+* A good starting point is important
-* Transparency is key for MVC config
+* But transparency is key in MVC config
 * So is flexibility

+!SLIDE incremental bullets
+# (3) MVC Java Config
+## (Spring 3.1)

-* __MVC Java config__ designed with those experiences in mind
+* Designed with preivous experiences in mind
-* Match, not mirror namespace
+* Match MVC namespace capabilities
+* More transparent
+* More flexible

 .notes Many copy+paste AnnotationMethodHandlerAdapter config not seeing it overlaps with the config from <mvc:annotation-driven />